-When it comes to Japanese beer snacks, dried squid snacks, including Surume, Saki-ika, and Noshi-ika, are representatives of the genre.
-Other than those, there are a bunch of snacks that go well with beer in Japan.
+When it comes to Japanese beer snacks, I think dried squid snacks, like Surume, Saki-ika, and Noshi-ika, are representatives of the genre.

-As you can see from the photos, some roasted almonds are also included in the bag.
+Besides, as you can see from the photos, some roasted almonds are included in the snack.

-This Glico Cratz Edamame snack has an addicting combination of saltiness and umami that stimulates the appetite and accentuates the taste of beer.
-It is one of the best Japanese beer snacks for me without doubt.
-If you are interested, I will highly recommend it.
+The Glico Cratz potato snack has a great combination of saltiness and savoriness that stimulates the appetite and accentuates the taste of beer.
+In fact, I think it is one of the best beer snacks in Japan.